robertbraeutigam/scan/README.md

 command can be invoked.
 The Controller must honor this rate and never invoke the command more frequently than given.

-Controlled devices must always send a response to the first invocation for each command.
-They are however not required to repeat the response in the same logical connection again.

-The Controller must wait with the second invocation of a command until the rate for a given command is known.
-In other words, the Controller should assume an infinite send interval until a more appropriate rate is known.
+Controlled devices are not required to send this response, or they may send it multiple times.
+The Controller must honor the latest supplied maximum rate at all times.

+The Controller may proceed to invoke the command at any rate until the Controlled explicitly answers with a given rate.
+The Controlled is also free to skip certain command invocations, if it can be immediately replaced with a newer one.

 #### IGNORE (255)